raminf/RoboNope/README.md

 And so on and so forth...

-You can, of course, start the chain by explicitly including a link into your home page that goes to a disallowed link.
-Crawlers recursively following down all links will inevitably fall into the [honeypot](https://en.wikipedia.org/wiki/Honeypot_(computing)) trap and get stuck there.
+You can, of course, start the chain by explicitly including a link to a banned page in your home page and use similar techniques to hide it from human visitors.
+Crawlers recursively following down all links on a home page (and ignoring banned paths) will inevitably fall into the [honeypot](https://en.wikipedia.org/wiki/Honeypot_(computing)) trap and get stuck there.

 ## Honeypot Link Configuration